 Since its inception, GTRI has accelerated its nuclear security efforts and made significant progress to reduce the risk posed by vulnerable civilian nuclear and radiological materials, which could be used by terrorists to make an improvised nuclear device or a radiological dispersal device ("dirty bomb").

-GTRI has converted or verified the shutdown of 88 HEU research reactors and isotope production facilities; supported the first successful large scale production of the important medical isotope molybdenum-99 (Mo-99) using LEU targets, and supported the development of a reliable, domestic supply of Mo-99 without using HEU.
+GTRI, and its predecessor programs have converted or verified the shutdown of 88 HEU research reactors and isotope production facilities; supported the first successful large-scale production of the important medical isotope molybdenum-99 (Mo-99) using LEU targets, and supported the development of a reliable, domestic supply of Mo-99 without using HEU.